 Even though Rolex does include a cotton/suede like cleaning cloth in all their watch boxes, there are other options as well.
 Rolex wearers use anything from an old t-shirt or bathroom towel to fine silk for wiping down their watches.
 Most of the watch cognoscenti use either a microfiber cloth or suede for cleaning their watches.
 Both Veraet as well as Googalie make cleaning cloths that work very well for removing smudges, gick, and normal grime that dulls a watch finish.
 A good microfiber or suede cleaning cloth matched with Veraet will make any watch look like it was just out of the display box.

 When not wearing your Rolex, it’s important to have some type of watch case.
 This is important to prevent scratching the caseback and crystal while it tosses around with the car keys.
-As a result, a Rolex Pouch like this one from Beckertime is good Rolex tool to have in your watch kit.
+As a result, a Rolex Pouch is good tool to have in your watch kit.
 These pouches prevent the watch from being scratched and dinged while in your luggage, pocket, or travel bag.